-- D. Obstetrical Services - 1.
-Guidelines for Obstetrical Services - B. IEHP and its IPAs ensure that upon their request, current or newly enrolled Members with specified conditions can continue to obtain health care services from a Provider ending their contract with their IPA.
-This includes Members in the 2nd or 3rd trimesters of pregnancy and the immediate postpartum period, and newborn children between birth and age 36 months.
-18 Please see Policy 12A5, "Care Management Requirements Continuity of Care" for more information. - C. IEHP and its IPAs are responsible for coordinating referrals needed by the high-risk Member including, but not limited to: education and lifestyle change for gestational diabetics, perinatology, neonatologists, advanced OB and neonatal centers, transportation and durable medical equipment as appropriate. - D. The Member's IPA Case Management staff are responsible for assuring the coordination of all multi-disciplinary practitioners providing interventions for pregnant Members through transfer of medical records or intervention details, facilitation of necessary referrals and case conferences if necessary.
+- B. IEHP and its IPAs ensure that upon their request, current or newly enrolled Members with specified conditions can continue to obtain health care services from a Provider ending their contract with their IPA.
+This includes Members in the 2nd or 3rd trimesters of pregnancy and the immediate postpartum period, and newborn children between birth and age 36 months.20 Please see Policy 12A5, "Care Management Requirements Continuity of Care" for more information. - C. IEHP and its IPAs are responsible for coordinating referrals needed by the high-risk Member including, but not limited to: education and lifestyle change for gestational diabetics, perinatology, neonatologists, advanced OB and neonatal centers, transportation and durable medical equipment as appropriate. - D. The Member's IPA Case Management staff are responsible for assuring the coordination of all multi-disciplinary practitioners providing interventions for pregnant Members through transfer of medical records or intervention details, facilitation of necessary referrals and case conferences if necessary.

 INLAND EMPIRE HEALTH PLAN

-Regulatory/ Accreditation Agencies: DHCS ⊠ CMS
+Regulatory/ Accreditation Agencies: DHCS CMS

-☐ DMHC ☐ NCQA
+DMHC NCQA

 Original Effective Date: January 1, 2007

-Revision Effective Date: January 1, 2024

-$^{^{18}}$ CA Health & Saf.
-Code $\S~1373.96$
+20 CA Health & Saf.
+Code § 1373.96